A Year of Mathematical Freedom

 Replacing stress and conformity with enjoyment and creativity

 As a student, mathematics was a confusion of disjointed concepts to be memorised from page upon page of joyless, sterile and seemingly endless textbook problems.
 It was about speed and rules and conformity.
 Correct answers were currency.
 Every test score, grade and report comment only served to reinforce that I wasn’t a math person.
 My experience never deviated from the traditional.

 Fast forward to today, I love teaching maths.
 Love it.
 My approach is pretty simple; I try to be the teacher I needed in school.
 If I could go back in time and give advice to my younger self, I’d let that little kid know he is a maths person.
 He needn’t feel dumb because eventually, he would begin to connect the dots rather than merely collect them.
 I’d tell him, absurd as it might seem at the time, that one day he’d be teaching the class.

-In Self-Reporting Grades, I made this claim:
+In an earlier blog post called Self-Reporting Grades In Maths, I made this claim:

 “Taking grades, scores, percentages, and competition out of our maths lessons has had a significant impact.
 And I’m not just talking about growth and achievement; I’m talking enjoyment.
 Students like learning maths in this environment.
 They don’t avoid “the struggle”, there is less fear of failure, in fact, we rely on it.
 Failing forward is the common factor in our room; if we aren’t struggling and making mistakes, then we probably aren’t learning.”

 A couple of years later, I stand by this statement and I put it down to one thing; mathematical freedom.
 I’ve weaved some student responses (with permission) into this post because, to often, their voice and opinions are missing when educators discuss the impact of teaching and learning in their classrooms.